-Ms M Sulehman - Teacher of Sociology Miriam.Sulehman@Walthamstow-Academy.Org
+Ms M Sulehman - Teacher of Sociology

 Spanish A Level

+Exam Board: AQA

 Entry Requirements: GCSE Grade 6 in Spanish

 A Level Compulsory Topics

+Units studied in Year 12

-1. Aspects of Spanish-speaking society: The changing nature of family The "cyber- society" Gender Equality
+1. Aspects of Spanish-speaking society:

+The changing nature of family The "cyber- society" Gender Equality

-2. Artistic culture in the Hispanic-speaking world: Influence of idols Regional identity in Spain Cultural heritage
+2. Artistic culture in the Hispanic-speaking world:

-Immigration
+Influence of idols

+Regional identity in Spain

+Cultural heritage

+Units Studied in Year 13

+1. Multicultrulism in Hispanic society:

-Advantages and disadvantages of immigration Immigration in the Hispanic world
+Advantages and disadvantages of immigration

+Immigration in the Hispanic world

 Racism

-Racist and xenophobic tendencies Measures to fight racism Anti-racism law
+Racist and xenophobic tendencies

+Measures to fight racism

+Anti-racism law

-3. Integration
+Integration

 Co-existence of different cultures

 Education

 Religion

-4. Aspects of political life in the Hispanic Today's youth, tomorrow's citizens Popular movements
+2. Aspects of political life in the Hispanic world:

+Today's youth, tomorrow's citizens

+Popular movements

+Monarchies and dictatorships

+3. Optional Content:

+Students study two books/ or one book and a film from the lists in the specificiation.
+Individual research topic:

+Students conduct individual research on a subject of personal interest relating to the country where the language of study is spoken.
+Assessments AS Examinations - What's assessed Listening and Reading How it's assessed - Written exam (1 hour 45 minutes), 90 marks, 45% of AS Writing:

+How it's assessed

+Written exam (1 hour 30 minutes), 50 marks, 25% of AS

+Speaking:

+How it's assessed

+Oral exam (12-14 minutes), 60 marks, 30% of AS

-A Level - Examinations - What's assessed Listening, Reading and Writing: 2 hours 30 minutes
+A Level - Examinations - What's assessed

+Listening, Reading and Writing: 2 hours 30 minutes

+100 marks

-100 marks 50% of A-level
+50% of A-level

-Written exam: 2 hours 80 marks in total 20% of A-level
+Written exam: 2 hours

+80 marks in total

+20% of A-level

 Oral exam: 21-23 minutes (including 5 minutes preparation time)

 60 marks in total

 30% of A-level

+Skills gained and enrichment opportunities:

 Studying this course will enable students to develop highly effective communication, public speaking and translation skills, preparing them for the world of work.

+Progression/career opportunities:

 This course will enable students to progress on to higher education courses at university in journalism or tourism and would enable students to become translators, teachers, lawyers amongst other professions.
+Further information: